jolson88/trp/site/planning/tasks.md

 # WIP

-- 🐤 Add support for OpenGraph and Twitter Cards for better links
+- 🐤 Add support for OpenGraph for better links
   - [x] Tidying: Add common Metadata enum for quick lookups of Title and Image in site-generator.ts
   - [x] Tidying: Change from Array<[string, string]> in Site types to Map<string, string> (since we aren't serializing)
   - [x] A "social card metadata" section that can be generated given the correct input context